Photo:

 Kastner encourages regularly allocating separate time to connect with ourselves, as a family and as partners.
 “You want some connection time, and you want some business-meeting time, maybe some fun family time, and then you want intimacy time.
 So, you need to think about yourself and the marriage as ‘How do I pay the meter?
 How do I fill the tank?’” says Kastner.

 Research shows that couples who plan dates involving novelty have more marital satisfaction than couples who do the same thing every week.
 “I love routine, and it’s very sweet when people have pizza and beer every Wednesday, but I do a lot of marital therapy where I’ll say trade off planning a surprise date; it’s called ‘No Fail,’ and you’re not allowed to be negative.
 Your partner has to put some effort into it.
-During COVID, it could be something as simple as walking in a different park.
+It could be something as simple as walking in a different park.
 You get coffee on the way, or you go to a different takeout place that’s a surprise,” says Kastner.
 “It’s really easy to not look at the big picture, especially if you’re being pulled in a negative direction all the time.
 We want to broaden and build our perspective on a regular basis about all those things our spouse is doing right, everything they’re doing to keep the engine going,” says Kastner.

 Go back to basics to ramp up desire